xet7/beryldb/README.md

 This README is a brief introduction to Beryl.
 For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

+## Support this project

+There are several ways that you can support this project 👍

+### If you are a developer:

+ - 🎓 Check our pending issues.
+ - 🌵 Contribute to our APIs (JS, PHP, Python).
+ - 🙋 Become a Q&A: Test our software and report back.

+### Funding is always appreciated ❤️

+ - 💲 Donate using the funding link above.
+ - 💱 Litecoin donations.
+Feel free to donate to ``LVJg7sC9AFmGNASd7geXkDMUFuBpXYek7L``

 ![Logo](https://docs.beryl.dev/img/smaller.png??)

 ## What is Beryl?